 - 20 semester or equivalent quarter units of biological science

 - 8 semester or equivalent quarter units of chemistry

 - 3 semester or equivalent quarter units of mathematics

-All non-U.S. transcripts must be evaluated by the American Association of Collegiate Registrars and Admissions Officers (AACRAO).
+All non-U.S. transcripts must be evaluated by "Current Members" of the National Association of Credential Evaluation Services (NACES), and "Endorsed Members" of the Association of International Credential Evaluators, Inc. (AICE).
 This allows LFS to determine if your education is equivalent to a U.S. college or university education.
-ACCRAO will send an evaluation of your educational institution and academic courses directly to LFS.
-To obtain an AACRAO application, instructions, and information, visit their website at www.aacrao.org
+The evaluation service will send an evaluation of your educational institution and academic courses directly to LFS.

 If you are an applicant whose education and training/experience is from a non-U.S. school, college, university, or clinical laboratory, please make sure that your name is printed in English on all your transcripts and supporting documents and that it matches your name on the application.